codeunion/photo-gallery-cli/README.md

 $ ruby gallery.rb photos/*.jpg --directory my-photos
 ```

-**Modify your program so that it accepts command-line options for specifying a file and directory name.**
+**Modify the program so that it accepts command-line options for specifying a file and directory name.**

 > **HINT**: Ruby's standard library comes with a class called [OptionParser](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html).
-It may prove useful for you.
+It may prove useful.

 ### [v1.3] Index and detail view [multi-page]

 The final iteration in the version `1.x` family is to make a more interesting gallery that includes both a _master_ page showing all of the photos as well as _detail_ pages for each photo.
 Photos on the master page would link to their respective detail pages.

-**Add a `--multi-page` option to your program to make it generate a gallery with separate master and detail pages.**
+**Add a `--multi-page` option to the program to make it generate a gallery with separate master and detail pages.**

-When you are finished, running the command with a `--multi-page` option would generate an index page at `public/index.html` with detail pages in a subdirectory, like this
+When we are finished, running the command with a `--multi-page` option would generate an index page at `public/index.html` with detail pages in a subdirectory, like this

 ```shell
 $ ruby gallery.rb photos/*.jpg --multi-page